mmul-it/training/MMUL-OA-01/Exercise.016.solutions.md

    <hr><center>nginx/1.19.10</center>
    ```

-   Note that for each 'undo' action a new revision will be produced, so to keep
+   For each 'undo' action a new revision will be produced, so to keep track in
-   track in the history.
+   the history.

+   **IMPORTANT NOTE!** Any image triggers present in the rolled back
+   configuration will be disabled with a warning.
+This is to help prevent
+   your rolled back deployment from being replaced by a triggered deployment
+   soon after your rollback.
+   To re-enable the triggers, use the ```oc set triggers --auto``` command.